manychois/cici/README.md

 - All pseudo-elements, e.g. `::before`.
 - Column combinator, i.e. `||`.
 - All pseudo-classes which are not listed in the previous section.
-Basically anything which involes user interaction, e.g. `:hover`, will never be supported.
+Basically anything which involves user interaction, e.g. `:hover`, will never be supported.